g-savitha/portfolio/content/posts/38-thundering-herd.md

     Note over App: Every server.
 Every request.
 All miss simultaneously.

-    par All servers hit the DB at the same time App->>DB: SELECT score FROM matches...
+    par All servers hit DB at the same time
+        App->>DB: SELECT score FROM matches...
     and
         App->>DB: SELECT score FROM matches...